openforis/sepal-doc/docs/source/feature/project.rst

 Filter recipes
 ^^^^^^^^^^^^^^

 Select (3) to filter recipes according to your project.
 Once selected, only the recipes included in the project will be displayed.
-The field is clearable, meaning you can go back to the unfiltered state and select another project. :code:`[no project]` can also be selected.
+The field is "clearable", meaning you can go back to the unfiltered state and select another project.
+Also, :code:`[no project]` can be selected.

 .. thumbnail:: ../_images/feature/project/filtered-recipes.png
-    :title: The filtered recipes inclued in the "foo 2" project
+    :title: The filtered recipes included in the "foo 2" project
     :group: recipe-process
     :align: center